 The STEP programme aims to:

-- Prove the viability of fusion as a technology for generating electricity.
+- Prove the commercial viability of fusion.

 The UK government has announced £220 million of funding, launching STEP as a collaborative programme that combines the strengths of UKAEA with industry, universities and other organisations.